Suspension bridge: Suspender-cable terminations

 Poured sockets are used to make a high strength, permanent cable termination.
 They are created by inserting the suspender wire rope (at the bridge deck supports) into the narrow end of a conical cavity that is oriented in-line with the intended direction of strain.
 The individual wires are splayed out inside the cone or capel, and the cone is then filled with molten lead-antimony-tin (Pb80Sb15Sn5) solder.

 Deck structure types

-Most suspension bridges have open truss structures to support the roadbed, particularly owing to the unfavorable effects of using plate girders, discovered from the Tacoma Narrows Bridge (1940) bridge collapse.
+Most suspension bridges have open truss structures to support the roadbed, particularly owing to the unfavorable effects of using plate girders, discovered from the collapse of the Tacoma Narrows Bridge (1940).
 In the 1960s, developments in bridge aerodynamics allowed the re-introduction of plate structures as shallow box girders, first seen on the Severn bridge, built 1961–1966.
 In the picture of the Yichang Bridge, note the very sharp entry edge and sloping undergirders in the suspension bridge shown.
 This enables this type of construction to be used without the danger of vortex shedding and consequent aeroelastic effects, such as those that destroyed the original Tacoma Narrows bridge.